petercorke/sphinx-autorun/README.rst

 sphinx-contrib/autorun was abandoned and broken for several months.
 Since it did not even work, this fork was created as a continuation of it with mostly critical fixes.

+Recent changes have removed the need to spawn a subprocess for each code block, but this means that the console option is no longer supported.